Krowemoh/node-pick-universe/README.md

 # pick-universe

 pick-universe is a nodejs module to interface with UniVerse and UniData databases.
-This is done through bindings to the majority of the functions in the C intercall library provided by Rocket.
+This is done through bindings to the functions in the C intercall library provided by Rocket.

 ## Install